openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

       You know it's working if you see the same IP address in the response as when you run `minikube --profile miniziti ip`.

-   1. Configure your computer to send certain DNS queries to the `minikube --profile miniziti ip` DNS server automatically.
+   1. Configure your computer to always send certain DNS queries to the `ingress-dns` nameserver.
 Follow the steps in [the `minikube` web site](https://minikube.sigs.k8s.io/docs/handbook/addons/ingress-dns/#installation) to configure macOS, Windows, or Linux's DNS resolver.

       Now that your computer is set up to use the `minikube` DNS server for DNS names that end in "*.ziti", you can test it again without specifying where to send the DNS query.